Panasqueira: Minerals for collection

 The Panasqueira mine is also notable in mineral collection due to the size, excellent crystallization and variety of minerals from the mine.
-In the mine's veins almost all known silicates have been identified, as well as two minerals that have only been found in the mine, namely panasqueiraite and thadeuite.
-Several mineral collections around the world include specimens from the mine, especially the ferberite and fluorapatite varieties of wolframite.
+Two new minerals have been described from the mines, namely panasqueiraite and thadeuite.
+Several mineral collections around the world include specimens from the mine, especially ferberite and fluorapatite.
 The collection of collectible-quality mineral samples is done daily, whenever possible, and as the underground mine work progresses.
 Most of the samples are found in cavities in the veins, which in mining slang are called rotos, of variable size (on a centimeter to meter scale) and random occurrence.
 The reason for the quality and perfection of the crystals is the high amount of volatile elements present in Panasqueira's veins, which allows the cavities to form under suitable temperature and pressure conditions.

 Museum

 As an initiative of the parish council of the Village of Saint Francis de Assisi, and in collaboration with the mining company, several spaces related to the mine have been turned into a museum, where photos and other objects related to the mine's history can be viewed.
 There is an old deactivated diesel tank that has been transformed into a 3-story building in the shape of a gasometer and which contains various exhibition spaces.

 Since 2006 there has been a set of rooms with a permanent exhibition of the mine at the National Museum of Natural History and Science in Lisbon.
 There are mineral collections from the mine in other museums in Portugal such as the National Laboratory of Energy and Geology (LNEG) in São Mamede de Infesta.

 Mineral collections at both the American Museum of Natural History in New York or at the Natural History Museum in London include Panasqueira specimens.
 With 21 crystals in the New York exhibit and more than 100 in London, Panasqueira is the largest single source of such specimens in both locations.